orisha/SampleCodesPHPJavaScriptGoLang/README.md

-# ExtendSymfonySession
+# Sample Codes

 WARN :

 _ This is only a " HOW I CODE " Sample .

-_ The files will probably not run because it has many NOT INCLUDED dependencies
+_ The files will probably not run because they have many NOT INCLUDED dependencies

 All the scripts here are a piece of code from an essential part in a huge management system